 "The average attention span in 2000, 12 seconds.
 The average attention span in 2012, 8 seconds. "

 Yet, people keep making pop and rock songs longer and longer!
 Ever since "Let it Be" by the Beatles and Queen's Bohemian Rhapsody, which BOTH were six minutes long, pop and rock musicians keep making songs over four, even five minutes!
 Is this counter-intuitive?
-Or just plain dumb?
+Or just plain, well, "Not smart"?

 No. This is NOT what I want!

-I think it's dumb.
+I think it's not very smart.
 Let me tell you why...

 I program and select all the music for a very popular morning drive-time program in Tokyo.
 Our service area covers 35 million homes, so it's huge.
 I know that many people like me (I've asked) have agreed that the "perfect pop/rock song" is 2.5 minutes long (or thereabouts).
 Three minutes?
 Well, okay...
 Three and a half minutes?
 You're pushing it.
 Over 3:30?
 Hmmm, it had better be as good as the Rolling Stones, "Jumping Jack Flash" (which, I didn't look, but I believe is 3:48!)
 Still, with that, I will probably cut the last 30 seconds.
 Over 4 minutes?
 That's starting to get really difficult to use.
 Over 4:30 or 5?
 No thanks...
 Send me a radio-friendly version, will ya?